 Burns was a centrist Republican follower according to GovTrack's own analysis of bill sponsorship from Burns’s time serving in the House of Representatives.
+Burns’s bills had a total of 149 cosponsors in the 108th Congress.

 Use this chart to compare Burns to other members of the House of Representatives in the 108th Congress on leadership and ideology.